 As of 24 February 2022, the Russian Federation launched a large-scale military invasion of Ukraine.
-Russian missiles began to hit locations across Ukraine as well as Russian ground forces entered the country.
+Russian missiles began to hit locations across Ukraine.
+Russian ground forces entered the country.
+Ongoing military actions caused significant destruction of infrastructure, migration of the population and disruption of economic activity in Ukraine.